ppomes/myanon/index.md

    }
 }
 ```
-* `secret` - secret used for hmac encryption.
+* `secret` - hmac secret.
-* `stats`  - when set to 'yes', some stats are added as SQL comments at the end of anonymized dump: total processing time, anonymization spent time, number of anonymized fields.
+* `stats`  - when set to 'yes', some stats are added as SQL comments at the end of the anonymized dump: total processing time, anonymization spent time, number of anonymized fields.
 * `tables` - a list of table and fields to be processed.

 Each table and field needs to be back-quoted (same as in mysql dump file).
 For each field, the following options are available: